todaypurpose/blog/content/posts/time-money-health.md

 title: "On Time, Money and Health"
 # title: "Our Time is Limited: Spend money on Memories and stay Healthy"
 date: 2021-07-27T08:12:01Z
+description: "What would you do of your $1+ million dollar sitting in your bank account or index funds in your dying bed?"
+images: ['/img/health-money-free-time.jpg']
 draft: false
 ---
 What would you do of your $1+ million dollar sitting in your bank account or index funds in your dying bed?